SUSE-Cloud/socok8s/doc/source/operations.rst

 Update this repository
 ----------------------

-The SUSE Containerized OpenStack repository can be updated by performing a pull operation from the socok8s directory:
+The SUSE Containerized OpenStack repository can be updated by performing the git pull command from the socok8s directory:

 .. code-block:: console